shaynemeyer/n8n-clone/docs/data-fetching-pattern.md

 3. **Intelligent Caching** with automatic invalidation
 4. **Optimal Performance** via request deduplication and background refetching
 5. **Excellent DX** with minimal boilerplate
+6. **Async Job Orchestration** by integrating with Inngest for long-running tasks

-The combination of tRPC, React Query, and Next.js Server Components creates a powerful, type-safe, and performant data layer for modern applications.
+The combination of tRPC, React Query, Next.js Server Components, and Inngest creates a powerful, type-safe, and performant data layer for modern applications with both synchronous and asynchronous workflows.

+## Related Documentation

+- [Background Jobs with Inngest](./background-jobs-inngest.md) - Complete guide to Inngest setup and patterns
+- [Authentication System](./authentication-system.md) - For protecting tRPC procedures that trigger jobs